cszlucas/docker-react/README.md

 `git remote add origin git@github.com:cszlucas/docker-react.git` //add a remote repository(the one you link in) that were calling origin.
 `git push origin master`

+## Next Steps

+- Configure pipeline to run gitlab.yml which is copied from travis.yml.
+Want to deploy docker image to elastic beanstalk.
+Elastic beanstalk runs the image automatically so no need to specify that.